AbhiByte/ML-AI-Journal-Notes/The Elements of Statistical Learning/readthis.md

     Foundational reading on statistical methods for machine learning.
 Lays the groundwork for everything else...
     <br />
     <br />
+ #Disclaimer
+ Formulas are rendered as white text (because dark mode rocks!).
+If you are on light mode, you won't be able to see the formulas.

  # Chapter 2
  ## 2.1